QAAFI/DCaPS/README.md

 ## Using the model

-The source code is a C# .Net project and can be used with several develepment UI's eg. Misrosoft Visual Studio.
+The source code is a C# .Net project and can be used with several development UI's eg. Microsoft Visual Studio.

 The code does not use any non standard libraries.